Amazon ECS task definition parameters - Amazon Elastic Container Service

 Required: No

 The amount (in MiB) of memory to present to the container.
 If your container attempts to exceed the memory specified here, the container is killed.
 The total amount of memory reserved for all containers within a task must be lower than the task memory value, if one is specified.
-This parameter maps to Memory in the Create a container section of the Docker Remote API and the --memory option to docker run.
+This parameter maps to Memory in the docker create-container command and the --memory option to docker run.

 If you're using the Fargate launch type, this parameter is optional.